GaaneshT/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-TutorSynch detects that user did not provide all mandatory details of a person.
+TutorSynch detects that user did not provide all mandatory details of a student.
   * 1a1.
 TutorSynch shows an error message.
   * 1a2.
 TutorSynch terminates the add process.

     Use case ends.

 * 1b.
-TutorSynch detects that user did not comply with required formatting for details of a person.
+TutorSynch detects that user did not comply with required formatting for details of a student.
   * 1b1.
 TutorSynch shows an error message.
   * 1b2.
 TutorSynch terminates the add process.